sania-jawaid/Image-classification-using-Apache-Kafka-Real-Time-Messaging/README.md

 3) Built a multi-class image classifier on the Cifar10 dataset using a Convolutional Neural Network (CNN) based model.
 The notebook can be accessed with the name 'Cifar Dataset Model training.ipynb' (Model saved as 'cifar-model.h5') Other Datasets can be included with minor modifications if required.

+Convolutional Neural Network with KFold Cross Validation
+1) Built a multi-class image classifier on the fashion MNIST dataset using a Convolutional Neural Network (CNN) based model with KFold Cross Validation.
+The notebook can be accessed with the name 'Fashion Mnist Dataset Model training using CNN with KFold Cross Validation.ipynb' (Model saved as 'final.h5')
+2) Built a multi-class image classifier on the MNIST dataset using a Convolutional Neural Network (CNN) based model with KFold Cross Validation.
+The notebook can be accessed with the name 'Mnist Dataset Model training using CNN with KFold Cross Validation.ipynb' (Model saved as 'mnist-model.h5')
+3) Built a multi-class image classifier on the Cifar10 dataset using a Convolutional Neural Network (CNN) based model with KFold Cross Validation.
+The notebook can be accessed with the name 'Cifar10 Dataset Model training using CNN with KFold Cross Validation.ipynb' (Model saved as 'cifar-model.h5')
+Other Datasets can be included with minor modifications if required.

 NOTE: Getting High Accuracy was not a the main objective of this task.